10 Best Drinks That Help You Sleep

 Many people believe Chamomile is the best tea before bed.
 There are no negative side effects associated with the daily consumption of chamomile tea as per research.

 One study involving older adults who consumed chamomile extract for 28 consecutive days showed improvement in sleep quality.
-Chamomile is popular as an aid for insomnia but there is a need for more research to validate such claims.

 Another study involving 80 women with sleep inefficiency and reduced sleep quality showed improvement in sleep after taking chamomile tea daily for 2 weeks.
 Ingesting chamomile in other forms instead of tea also offers the same sleep benefits.